-During the year ended 31 December 2015, the Group made a loss of RMB25.6million, which includes a provision on trade and other receivables of RMB9.0million (note 10 and 11), a provision on a court case of RMB6.5million (note 22), and research and development expense of RMB2.4million (note 22).
-At the yearend date, the Group had net liabilities of RMB5.7million (2014: net assets of RMB21.8million), of which RMB19.4million (2014: RMB14.9million) was cash in bank (note 12), including a restricted cash of RMB8.1million.
+During the year ended 31 December 2016, the Group made a profit of RMB3.6million, including a provision on a court case of RMB10million (Note 14), research and development expense of RMB1.2million (Note 21).
+At the year-end date, the Group had net assets of RMB4.5million (2015: net liabilities of RMB5.7million), of which RMB13.9million (2015: RMB19.4million) was cash in bank (Note 11), including a restricted cash of RMB11.2m (2015: RMB8.1million).

-The Group has a cash balance of RMB13.4million at 31 May 2016, including restricted cash of RMB8.1million.
+At 30 April 2017, the Group has a cash balance of RMB 13.6 million, this has included a restricted cash of RMB11.2million.

-The Directors consider that the Group has adequate resources, especially with sufficient cash in bank and a proceeds of £750,000 rose from new shares issuance recently, to continue in operational existence for at least the next twelve months from the date of approval of these financial statements.
+The Directors consider that the Group has adequate resources, especially with sufficient cash in bank and proceeds of £702,132 arose from new shares issuance in February 2017, to continue in operational existence for at least the next twelve months from the date of approval of these financial statements.

-However, at the year-end date, the Group's net liabilities position led to a negative debt-to-equity ratio, means the Group's net worth was negative.
-The ratio measured Group's capital structure at year end was in an insolvent situation and indicated the Group's trading as non-going concern unless there're extenuating circumstances.
-The Group existing business suffered significant operating losses to the year end 31 December 2015, also spread to the current period.
+The Group's existing business made operating profits to the year end 31 December 2016.
 Due to the uncertainty of the industry and economic slowdown in P.R.
-China, together with working capital risks, the Directors consider 2016 is not going to be a good year.
-The Group is currently evaluating new funding options, operations are partially relying on project payments in advance from customers and delaying payments to suppliers, which gives uncertainty in the future going concern.
-This is because there can be no guarantee that required funding can be raised and flexibility on receipts and payments are going to be continued.
+China, together with working capital risks, the Directors consider 2017 is still a very hard year, but will be improved.
+The Group is continuing to evaluate new funding options.
+Currently operations are partially relying on project payments in advance from customers and delaying payments to suppliers, which gives uncertainty in the future going concern.
+This is because there can be no guarantee that required funds are going to be raised and flexibility on receipts and payments are going to be continued.
 Consequently, a material uncertainty exists that may cast doubt on the Group's ability to continue to operate as planned and to be able to meet its commitments and discharge its liabilities in the normal course of business for a period not less than twelve months for the date of this report.